Part 3 - Implementing Polynomial Regression in Python

 Transform the

-data into polynomial features usingfit_transform
+X_traindata into polynomial features usingfit_transform.Transform the

-data into polynomial features usingtransform
+X_testdata into polynomial features usingtransform.

 Initializing and Training the Model: